 According to the LSU School of Veterinary Medicine, large dogs can exert more than 450 pounds of pressure per square inch.
 Since their teeth are dull, the wounds inflicted usually involve crushed tissue and lacerations rather than puncture wounds.
 However, the injured tissue may be susceptible to infection.
 An article on MedicineNet.com states that each year, more than 30,000 dog bite victims undergo reconstructive surgery.

 In addition to physical harm, many dog bite victims suffer from psychological injuries.

 Psychological injuries include:

-If you or your loved one has been a victim of a dog bite, consider speaking with a South Carolina personal injury attorney and learning more about your options before signing any insurance papers.
+If you or your loved one has been a victim of a dog bite, consider speaking with a South Carolina personal injury lawyer and learning more about your options before signing any insurance papers.
 As a lawyer for dog bite victims in South Carolina, I would be honored to answer any questions you may have.
-For answers, call me today at 803-790-2800 (Columbia, SC) / 843-427-2800 (Myrtle Beach, SC), or start a live chat to speak with a member of our team 24/7.
+For answers, call us today at 803-790-2800 (Columbia, SC) / 843-427-2800 (Myrtle Beach, SC), or start a live chat 24/7 with a real, live person to arrange a free and confidential consultation.